a-maffei/space-memory-game/README.md

 A classic memory game: you get presented with a set of cards of even number and your mission is to find couples of matching images.
 The pictures all come from space ✨

-Building this game was an opportunity to practice first-hand and learn more about:
+Building this game (as a week-long side project during my bootcamp) was an opportunity to practice first-hand and learn more about:
 - Working with an external API (Pexels), which required to use authorization headers
 - Passing props, ensuring they are the right ones by using propTypes
 - Implementing React hooks, including creating custom ones